dghaynes/CookingTimes/README.md

   - Utilizes modern methods of writing JS, no var keyword.
 Uses arrow functions where appropriate and uses modern methods (for example .map())
 - App has styling and is polished
 - Incorporate custom CSS to your project.
 Outside CSS libraries are allowed (Bootstrap, Tailwind, etc), Remove `console.log` statements once you're finished with development.
 Check for and remove Check for any React errors in the console.
 Fix linting issues

+README updated to include:
+- the public facing url: https://cookingtimes-a3fe7.web.app/
+- Cooking times is a recipe search app that allows you to save your favorite recipes to your recipe box, saving the ingredients and instructions for view later.
+- What worked well in this project?:  Deployment was amazingly smooth.
+Integrating with the Spoonacular API was easy.
+The styling was fairly straight forward.
+- What didn't work well ?: The integration with Firebase storage was a little challenging, requiring a lot of documentation reading just to read/write from storage.
+API key storing was hard too.
+Spoonacular's api key were easly stored in .env files where as the firebase ones could not be stored.
+Still haven't figured out how to secure those keys.
+- What changes would you make to this project now that it's deployed?
+I wouldn't have decomposed my REACT components to such a fine granularity.
+It made prop drilling a challenge and I decided to use contexts to track state globally.
+- What would you improve and/or add to this project now that it's deployed?"
+I would add new features like a grocery list tool and saving user recipes in to user 'named' folders.